Porous Functional Framework Materials

-Soft porous crystals (SPCs) can undergo cooperative responsive structural transitions that strongly impact the physical properties and pore structure of the crystal.
-Flexible Metal-organic frameworks are currently considered the prototypical SPCs but structural transitions in other kinds of porous solids are recently reported.
+Soft porous crystals (SPCs) can undergo structural transitions that strongly impact the physical properties and pore structure of the crystal.
+The transitions are cooperatively translated throughout the whole crystal lattice of an individual crystal.
+Flexible Metal-organic frameworks are currently considered the prototypical SPCs but structural transitions in other kinds of porous solids such as zeolithes, covalent organic frameworks, hybrid perovskites and other framework materials are recently reported.

 S. Krause, V. Bon, U. Stoeck, I. Senkovska, D. M. Tobbens, D. Wallacher, S. Kaskel, A Stimuli-Responsive Zirconium Metal-Organic Framework Based on Supermolecular Design.
 Angew.
 Chem.
 Int.
 Ed.
 2017, 56 (36), 10676–10680.